patofoto/Demon_Klipper_Essentials_Unified/README.md

 Once pasted into the new file uncomment the `[gcode_macro _CLIENT_VARIABLE]` macro by selecting the whole macro & pressing `crt+/` on PC or `cmd+/` on MacOS.

-Then setup where you want/need the park position, the extruder retract/unretract movements & speeds etc. You can even set up two locations if you wish, one for pause, & one for cancel.
+Then setup where you want/need the park position, the extruder retract/unretract movements & speeds etc. You can even define two locations if you wish, one for pause, & one for cancel.

 Now were it says `variable_user_pause_macro : ""` you need to paste in...
 ```